asarelcastellanos/chatsnap/README.md

+## ChatSnap
-## ChatSnap - A Snapchat base built on React Native & Expo
+A Snapchat base built on React Native & Expo.

 This was the base that was used to by all the teams during the Snap Academies 2022.